 Much of the genetic variation for complex traits resides in gene-regulatory regions (Albert & Kruglyak, 2015).
 Selection on complex traits should then act largely on this regulatory variation, resulting in changes in gene expression.
 To characterize the effect of selection on gene expression, we performed a full reciprocal experiment where flies, adapted to either high sugar or control selection regimes, were reared in either high sugar or control conditions (fig. 5).
 This design allows us to account for short-term plastic changes due exposure to a different diet and the long-term effect of selection.
 For each one of the four experimental groups, we then performed RNA-seq separately on bodies and heads (n ~ 40 per group, see Methods).
 After quality control, we obtained expression for 8397 genes from the body samples, and 8298 genes from the head samples.

 DE genes between flies adapted to the respective selection regimes was measured separately for head and body samples.
 At and FDR < 0.01, 1155 and 578 genes showed DE in body and head respectively.
 We went on to ask how many of these DE genes fall in regions with signatures of selection.
 In both body and head, we see an enrichment of selected SNPs among the genes showing DE (fig. 5 B).
 Starting at p-value of 10-5 for the selection term, this enrichment gets more pronounced with increasingly stringent selection p-values.
-The enrichment highly exceeds the expected random overlap between selection signals and DE genes, as estimated from a permutation test, indicating that adaptation has indeed to a large extent acted on regulatory genetic variants.
+The enrichment highly exceeds the expected random overlap between selection signals and DE genes, as estimated from a permutation test, indicating that adaptation appears to haveacted on regulatory genetic variants.